 Under the hood, it’s a beast of a service putting traditional brokerages to shame with both its technological prowess and solid returns.
-As a result, they now have over $3 Billion under management with nearly $2 Billion of that arriving in just the last year.
+As a result, they now have over 400,000 customers and $16 billion in assets under management (AUM).

 Betterment is the largest and fastest growing Investing Robo Advisor.

-- Plot your Retirement with RetireGuide: This tool takes your entire financial picture into account as well as helping you determine what you’ll need when you retire.
+- Plot your Retirement with their Retirement Planning Suite: This tool takes your entire financial picture into account as well as helping you determine what you’ll need when you retire.
 It plots the whole thing out for you and helps keep you on track so you can be confident you’ll have what you need when the time comes.
-It’s deeply integrated into the entire Betterment service.
+It’s deeply integrated into the entire

 Betterment: Frequently Asked Questions

-Betterment earns money from its 0.25% investing fee.
-That amounts to $2.50 a year for every $1,000 you invest with them.
+That amounts to $2.50 a year for every $1,000 you invest with them through their Digital Plan.